materialsvirtuallab/pyhull/README.md

 Performance of pyhull
 =====================

-pyqhull is still in the early stages of development, but some performance metrics are already available.
+pyhull is still in the early stages of development, but some performance metrics are already available.

 The table below indicates the time taken in seconds to generate the convex